 - (a) Service Credit for Determining Vacation Eligibility.
-For BWCS Portsmouth incumbent employees hired by MCS at the time of transition, the Company shall carry over the length of service credit from the previous employer for purposes of determining vacation eligibility. - (b) Service Credit for Fringe Benefits Other Than Vacation.
+For BWCS Portsmouth incumbent employees hired by the Company at the time of transition, the Company shall carry over the length of service credit from the previous employer for purposes of determining vacation eligibility. - (b) Service Credit for Fringe Benefits Other Than Vacation.
 Service credit for all individuals hired by the Company shall be applied consistent with any applicable collective bargaining agreement(s), applicable law, and the terms of the applicable benefit plan(s).
-If any benefit has been liquidated based on such former service, for example, severance, that service shall not be allowed as credited service by the Company.

-(1) Leave of Absence
+If any benefit has been liquidated based on such former service, for example, severance, that service shall not be allowed as credited service by the Company. - (1) Leave of Absence iv.
+Union official on full-time International status under Article 9, Section 2(a), not to exceed four(4) years;